wainel/Python-basics/README.md

 - How to use different LogHandlers
 - How to capture StackTraces in your log
 - How to use Rotating FileHandler

+## Random Numbers
+Random module for pseudo-random numbers, the secrets module for cryptographically strong random numbers, and the numpy.random module to generate arrays filled with random numbers.